alexmk92/dotfiles/README.md

 ### OS / distro specific installation steps

-My set up targets tmux 3.0+ and Vim 8.1+.
+My set up targets tmux 3.0+ and Neovim 0.5.0+.
 As long as you can meet those requirements you'll be good to go.

 #### Debian